IHE/RAD.IRA/input/pagecontent/volume-1.md

 - Radiologist completes and signs off the report and moves on to the next study in the worklist
 - Eventually, Radiologist finishes all studies in the reporting worklist and closes the applications

-> Note: In more complex scenarios, separate Worklist Client can be used to drive the Image Display and Report Creator, while the Image Display can launch separate Evidence Creator on demand to perform advanced visualization and measurements.
+> Note: In more complex scenarios, a separate Worklist Client can be used to drive the Image Display and Report Creator, while the Image Display can launch a separate Evidence Creator on demand to perform advanced visualization and measurements.
 See [Use Case 2](volume-1.html#153422-use-case-2-complex-reporting) for an example.

 ##### 1:53.4.2.1.2 Basic Reporting Process Flow